yanivkrol/git-training/local.md

 ---

-## `git add <files> <directories>`

-Stages specified files nad directories.

-Tips and tricks:

-- Staged changes using the Jetbrains commit window will be actually staged (as opposed to the regular commit window).
-This lets us easily stage **specific lines**

----

-## `git commit`

-Captures a snapshot of the project's currently staged changes.

-Options:

-- `-m` - Specify a message (`git commit -m "my message"`)
-- `-a` - Commit all modified files (automatic staging)
-- `--amend` - Adds the changes to the last commit, also editing the commit message.
-If used without changes, only edits the message. `--no-edit` Can be added.
-  After an amend, the commit hash changes, which means you'll have to `push -f` (Assuming original branch is on remote)
-- `--squash <hash>` - Creates a commit that will later be "squashed" together with the commit specified, merging their changes and their messages
-- `--fixup <hash>` - Same as `squash` but using the specified commit's message instead of merging them.
-This will be in greater use than `squash`

----

-## `git commit`

-Tips and tricks:

-- `git commit -a --amend --no-edit` - quickly add a missing semi colon, or any other changes for which there's no reason to create a new commit
-- `git commit -a --amend --no-edit && git push -f` - Same as above but when you've already pushed (for example build failed because of missing colon)

----

 ## `git checkout <hash>`

 Changes the working branch to the specified commit.
 Usually used with branch name, but can be used with a hash as well.